dnyzhebo/data_engineer_test/README.md

 ---------------------------

 1. Data Generation:
-   - Fake user data is generated using the `Faker` library.
+   - Fake user data is generated using the `Faker` library (installed as part of the Docker image).
    - A predefined list of email domains is used.

 2. Data Transformation: